jkminder/data2neo/docs/documentation.md

 key = myattr.key # get the key of the attribute value = myattr.value # get the value of the attribute
 ```
 An `Attribute` is immutable, so it can't be changed.
-If you want to change it, you need to create a new one.
+If you want to change an existing attribute, you must create a new one with the key/value of the existing attribute including the change and return the new attribute.

 Whenever you refer to an entity attribute, the parser in the [`Converter`](api.md#Converter) will create an *AttributeFactory* (for example `mykey = EntityName.attribute` or just `EntityName.attribute`).
-Note that a static attribute will also create an AttributeFactory that will ignore the entity (for example, `key = "staticstring"`).
+Note that a static attribute will also create an AttributeFactory that will just ignore the input resource (for example, `key = "staticstring"`).
 Given a resource the AttributeFactory that is created from `mykey = EntityName.attribute` will produce the attribute `Attribute("mykey", **value at resource.attribute**)`.

-#### SubGraphFactories
+#### SubgraphFactories
-*SubGraphFactories* produce, as the name suggests, a py2neo [Subgraph](https://py2neo.org/2021.1/data/index.html#subgraph-objects) object containing py2neo [Nodes](https://py2neo.org/2021.1/data/index.html#node-objects) and [Relationships](https://py2neo.org/2021.1/data/index.html#relationship-objects).
+*SubgraphFactories* produce, as the name suggests, a py2neo [Subgraph](https://py2neo.org/2021.1/data/index.html#subgraph-objects) object containing py2neo [Nodes](https://py2neo.org/2021.1/data/index.html#node-objects) and [Relationships](https://py2neo.org/2021.1/data/index.html#relationship-objects).
 When your write `NODE(...)` or `RELATION(...)` in the schema file, the parser will create a *NodeFactory* or a *RelationFactory*, respectively, out of your specification.
-Both of them are *SubGraphFactories*.
+Both of them are *SubgraphFactories*.
 The *NodeFactory* returns a subgraph with a maximum of one node, and the *RelationFactory* returns a subgraph with an arbitrary number of relationships.
 The nodes and relations of a subgraph can be accessed with `subgraph.nodes` and `subgraph.relationships`.
 Please check out the documentation of the py2neo objects for details about how to operate with them (click on the links).

 ### Registering
 When we write a pre/postprocessor function or a wrapper class, we need to register it such that the [`Converter`](api.md#Converter) knows of its existence.
 Registering is done with python **decorators**.
 When registering pre/postprocessors we need to specify if it's for an *AttributeFactory* or a *SubGraphFactory*.
 A wrapper class needs no further specification.
 The following decorators are available for registering: